Comparison of electron and phonon transport in disordered semiconductor carbon nanotubes: Abstract

 \section{Abstract}

-High thermal conductivity is required for high performance electronics and one advantage of carbon nanomaterials as candidates for future electronics is that they have peculiar thermal conductivites.
-In this letter, we address the effects of Anderson type disorder to lattice thermal conductivity through long carbon nanotubes (CNTs) using atomistic Green functions.
-The dependence of phonon transmission is analyzed as a function of the length of the disordered CNT, thermal conductance as a function of temperature is calculated for different lengths.
-Analysis of transmission amplitudes as a function of length of the disordered device shows that phonons with different energies display different transport regimes, i.e. quasi-ballistic, diffusive and localization regimes coexist.
-In the light of the results we discuss heating of the semiconductor CNT device in electronic applications.
+Charge and thermal conductivities are the most important parameters of carbon nanomaterials as candidates for future electronics.
+In this paper we address the effects of Anderson type disorder in long semiconductor carbon nanotubes (CNTs) to electron charge conductivity and lattice thermal conductivity using the atomistic Green function approach.
+The electron and phonon transmissions are analyzed as a function of the length of the disordered nanostructures.
+The thermal conductance as a function of temperature is calculated for different lengths.
+Analysis of the transmission probabilities as a function of length of the disordered device shows that both electrons and phonons with different energies display different transport regimes, i.e. quasi-ballistic, diffusive and localization regimes coexist.
+In the light of the results we discuss heating of the semiconductor device in electronic applications.